Total Pageviews

 "He contemplates the void," she said still stroking the back of that cat.

-"Are you implying that the trash-can and the void are the same?"
+"Are you implying that the trash can and the void are the same?"
 I asked.

 "Think about it," she said.
-"Everything that goes into the trash-can is considered to be worthless--it amounts to nothing.
+"Everything that goes into the trash can is considered to be worthless--it amounts to nothing.
 No matter how much you put in, the contents are always worthless.
-So the trash-can in that respect represents nothing.
-Then when you consider that everything is eventually used up or loses it's value and is thrown away, you realize that everything ends up in the trash.
+So the trash can in that respect represents nothing.
+Then when you consider that everything is eventually used up or loses its value and is thrown away, you realize that everything ends up in the trash.
 Everything becomes nothing.
-The trash-can, like the void, represents everything and nothing."
+The trash can, like the void, represents everything and nothing."

 I was non-plussed.
 Wouldn't you have been in the same situation?
 I mused on this observation for a long moment.
 This Poopsie Wonder, as I've always said, and as you have certainly found by reading these missives, this Ms. Wonder is amazing.
 She knows all.